 Counseling tends to focus on introspection.
-Analyzing experiences and working through painful emotions in order to resolve issues and improve functioning are significant aspects of counseling.
-The role of the counselor includes diagnosing mental illness, treating mental health issues, and helping clients navigate the aftermath of traumatic experiences.
+Analyzing experiences is a significant aspects of counseling.
+The role of the counselor includes diagnosing mental illness, treating mental health issues, and providing interventions for clients who experience emotional dysregulation.
 This is not the role of a coach.

-Counseling also provides problem-solving techniques, tools, and interventions for overcoming depression, anxiety, phobias, and addictions.
+Counseling also seeks to provide interventions for phobias, suicidal tendencies, and addictions.

 The coach creates an environment in which:

-If you would describe yourself as someone who is coping well with life but is looking for meaningful, personalized mindset shifts that lead to transformative living, coaching is worth exploring.
+- is looking for meaningful, personalized mindset shifts that lead to transformative living.

 - is seeking to acquire new awareness, take new action, and implement new skills in your life.

 - feels stuck and wants to gain or regain momentum.